yuzhangbit/v_repExtRosInterface/README.txt

         > python /path/to/v_repStubsGen/main-stacks.py -H stubs.h -C stubs.cpp -I vrep_ros_plugin.h ../callbacks.xml
         > cd ..

-    2) Edit messages.txt if you need to include more ROS messages.
+    2) Edit messages.txt and services.txt if you need to include more ROS messages/services.
-       You need to specify the full message type, i.e. geometry_msgs/Twist rather than Twist.
+       You need to specify the full message/service type, i.e. geometry_msgs/Twist rather than Twist.

     3) Generate code for reading/writing ROS messages:

-        > python generate_msg.py messages.txt
+        > python gen_ros_stuff.py messages.txt services.txt

     4) Now, in the directory generated/ you should have the following files: